IoSL-INav/project/memos/15X1210_teamMeeting_5th_milestone.md

   * TODO: Add some permanent logging mechanisms
   * TODO: Work with mobile applications to get a demo running
   * Current progress on new server setup
-    * Domain name will change to piazze
+    * Domain name will change to piazza
   * API
     * Provide some unit tests for basic functions
       * Login does not need to be covered, but the main API endpoints should be